content-left-bg.png

 • As the Crime and Corruption Commission (CCC) Liaison Officer, report suspected official misconduct to the CCC and criminal matters to the Queensland Police Service (QPS) as necessary.

-Manager, Intake and Assessment:
+Manager, Intake Referrals and Partnerships:

 • Receive and manage all SP1, SP2, SP3 and COC Breach type referrals and complaints from principals, managers and supervisors in line with established departmental protocols